PROPERTY EXEMPTIONS

 Homestead Exemption

-You can file for Homestead Online on the Broward County Property Appraiser's Webpage.
+The filing deadlines align simultaneously with the filing of the Homestead Exemption.
+You can file for the benefit on the Broward County Property Appraiser's Webpage.

 Senior Exemptions

-The City of Pompano Beach is one of the municipalities in Broward County that has adopted the Low-Income Senior Citizen Exemption ($50,000) and the Long-Term Residency Senior Citizen Exemption (up to the amount of the assessed value).
+The City of Pompano Beach is one of the municipalities in Broward County that has adopted the Low-Income Senior Citizen Exemption ($50,000), which applies only to the county's portion of taxes, and the Long-Term Residency Senior Citizen Exemption (up to the assessed value).

 Low-Income Senior Exemption $50,000